ToddThomson/TsMinifier/README.md

 ﻿[![npm version](https://badge.fury.io/js/tsminifier.svg)](http://badge.fury.io/js/tsminifier)
 ﻿[![Build Status](https://travis-ci.org/ToddThomson/tsminifier.svg?branch=master)](https://travis-ci.org/ToddThomson/tsminifier)
 # TsMinifier
-TsMinifier is a Typescript minifier.
+TsMinifier is a Typescript minifier providing identifier mangling and whitespace removal.

-## Top Features
+## PRERELEASE NOTICE

-* Typescript minifier with identifier mangling and whitespace removal.
+TsMinifier is a prerelease package.
+TsMinifier is the result of decoupling the minification code from TsProject and is currently a work in progress.
+Please continue to use TsProject for now.

 ## How to install